corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/signing-service.md

 ## Signable Material Retriever

-The Signable Material Retriever (SMR) service is an optional service which acts as a bridge between other CENM services and one or more signing services.
+The Signable Material Retriever (SMR) service is an optional service which acts as a bridge between other CENM services and one or more
+Signing Services.
 It delegates signing to a plugin, which routes work either to the CENM Signing Service, or to a third party service.
 Third party integration plugins are not provided as part of CENM.

 {{< note >}}